chall32/chall32.github.io/pages/about/index.md

 To the layperson, a polar cloud looks beautiful just hanging there stationary in the twilight sun.

-To those in the know, a polar cloud is actually a fast moving, constantly changing mass of tiny moving parts coming together to make something cohesive
+To those in the know, a polar cloud is actually a fast moving, constantly changing mass of tiny moving parts coming together to make something cohesive.

 _**Polar clouds** – constantly changing, constantly adapting, constantly looking beautiful, constantly at peace with their environment…_